test1477/dfdfd/docker_image_jason.fast.md

 I understand.
-Let's modify the script to retrieve the EON_ID for all artifacts associated with a Docker image, not just the manifest.json.
-We'll assume that all artifacts for a given image version share the same EON_ID.
-Here's the updated full script:
+Let's modify the script to address these issues:
+1. Retrieve the EON_ID for all artifacts associated with a Docker image, not just manifest.json.
+2. Use an empty string instead of "N/A" when the EON_ID is not found.

+Here's the updated script:

 ```python
 import requests